raspberrychris/cryptotravellers/content/blog/what-is-fantom-ftm.md

 ## Can I use my Ledger Hardware wallet with Fantom?

 Yes!
-Fantom have even set up a helpful guide to walk you through the process of setting up with your [Ledger wallet](/link/ledger)
+Fantom have even set up a [helpful guide](https://fantom.foundation/blog/how-to-set-up-your-ledger-nano-s-x-with-fantom/) to walk you through the process of setting up with your [Ledger wallet](/link/ledger).
+(Nano S and Nano X are supported).

 ## Is Fantom on Coinbase?